YosaiProject/yosai/doc/authentication.md

 ## Authentication Events
-An Event is emitted to the singleton EventBus, in Yosai, when the results of authentication are obtained, indicating whether authentication succeeded or failed (without compromising credentials).
+An Event is emitted to the singleton EventBus when the results of authentication are obtained, indicating whether authentication succeeded or failed (without compromising credentials).
 If you would like to learn more about Event processing, please refer to the documentation about Event Processing [here].

 Events are communicated using a publish-subscribe paradigm.
 In the case of Authentication, the `DefaultAuthenticator` publishes an event to a channel (an internal Event Bus).
 The EventBus relays an event to consumers who have subscribed to the event's topic.
 It relays the event by calling the callback method registered for a consumer, using the event payload as its argument(s).

-The following table lists the Authentication-related events and who the subscriber(s) are:
+The following table lists the Authentication-related events and subscriber(s):

 | Event Topic              | Subscriber(s)
 |--------------------------|--------------